Introducing the next step towards self-updating docs

 Share this article

-Mintlify autopilot keeps your documentation accurate by monitoring your codebase, detecting user-facing changes, and proposing updates the moment you ship.
+Mintlify keeps your documentation accurate by monitoring your codebase, detecting user-facing changes, and proposing updates the moment you ship.
 It surfaces needed edits to your team and generates context aware drafts so you can publish high quality docs faster.

 Your team, your customers, and the AI agents of the world all depend on accurate, accessible knowledge.